 Milk The Cow

 Milk The Cow is one of those Lygon Street restaurants for people who like cheese for every meal of the day.
 Opt for a restrained flight of drinks and cheese matchings, meet in the middle with a curated cheeseboard or go all-out with The Grundlelegend (the ultimate) fondue hotpot.
 It's been a mainstay of the street for many years, and in 2021, it still holds strong.

 Out of all the Lygon Street restaurants, you’ll hear most say Heart Attack & Vine is a favourite of theirs.
 Its humble size is countered by the considered wine list and euro tapas selection that can just as easily be enjoyed with mates, on a date or alone.
 The editor’s pick here is their signature porchetta sub ordered mid-afternoon, paired with a good book from Readings just two doors up.

 Some of the best Italian Carlton serves, and some of the most refined, too.
 Agostino comes part and parcel as part of its parent venue next door, King & Godfree; the menu is here is sharp, with a clear hero dish being the rabbit Corzetti.
 On the vino front, there’s an expansive selection with several very special bottles that they’ve pulled from the cellars long before their massive renovation a couple years back—enquire within on your next visit.

 King & Godfree

-Here, you’ll find some of the best Italian Carlton can offer you, your date, your folks or your family; the venue is spacious and the atmosphere is relaxed.
-Once you’re seated, you’ll find a menu that’s accessible on price as well the dishes on offer.
+Looking for one of those Lygon Street restaurants that’s refined like Agostino, but with a more casual atmosphere?
+Head next door to sibling venue King & Godfree.
+Here, you’ll find a reliable selection of authentic Italian that Carlton can offer you, your date, your folks or your family; the venue is spacious and the atmosphere is relaxed.
+Once you’re seated, you’ll find a menu that’s accessible on price as well as the dishes on offer.